Medically reviewed by Vicky Davis, FNP

 It’s far from uncommon to experience erection issues from time to time, especially when you’re stressed, distracted or simply not in the mood for sex.

-However, when you repeatedly find it difficult or impossible to get an erection during foreplay or sex, it’s important to talk to a healthcare provider.
+However, when you repeatedly find it difficult or impossible to get an erection during foreplay or sex, it’s important to talk to your healthcare provider.

-In general, the best time to see an erectile dysfunction doctor/ed clinic is as soon as you feel concerned about your erectile health and/or sexual performance.
+In general, the best time to see an erectile dysfunction doctor or visit an ED clinic is as soon as you feel concerned about your erectile health and/or sexual performance.

-The sooner you meet with a doctor about erectile dysfunction, the earlier you’ll be able to treat your ED and improve your erectile health.
+The sooner you can meet with a medical specialist to talk about erectile dysfunction, the earlier you’ll be able to treat your ED and improve your erectile health.

 Finding and talking to an erectile dysfunction doctor is a simple process.
 There are several ways that you can receive help for ED: